(It Works For Our Environment)

 Residential Curbside recycling continues to expand what is recyclable in your orange and blue bins each year (recent additions include office paper, junk mail, plastic tubs, pasteboard, paperback books, gabletop cartons, aseptic cartons and clean pizza boxes).

 All residents are encouraged to recycle your holiday/party string lights.
-You can drop them off at the Public Works Center, 405 NW 39 Avenue at any time.
-There is a string lights recycling container outside the lobby of the new Administrative building.
+You can drop them off at the Public Works Center, 405 NW 39th Avenue at any time.
+A string lights recycling container has been placed outside the lobby of the new Administrative building.

 Hazardous Waste is to be disposed of properly at all times to protect the environment for future generations.